epfl-ada/ada-2022-project-abracadabra2022/README.md

 csv, dateutil.relativedelta, utils.genres, pandas_profiling

 ### Data preparation:
-during data exploration we realised that there was many genre that were extremely similar or 2 genre joined together.
-To tackle this problem we used stemming to find similar genres, and then applied functions to clean the genre and separate the ones that needed to be.
+During data exploration we realized that there were many genre inputs that had similar names (ex. romace, romantic), multiple genres in the same text (ex. romantic-comedy) or specific sub-genres(ex.
+Slapstick).
+To tackle this problem we used stemming to find similar genres, and then applied functions to clean the genre and separate them in common genres.
 This process allowed us to end up with 24 genres that we exploded into dummy variables.

 ### Heatmaps:
 The heatmaps are generated using the metadata's genres, and the sentiment analysis of the movie plots using the VADER library that outputs among other things a score between -1 and 1 per movie plot to show it's negativity or positivity.
 Once these two datasets are joined using the movie ids we resample the data per release year and show the average sentiment per genre per year.